 For example, if you need a tablet that offers a fantastic portable drawing experience, the iPad is simply the best.
 However, if you want a hybrid, 2-in-1 device to use as a computer, then Surface is the best way to go.

-If you’re not looking to use either and want an alternative, check out the best Budget drawing Tablet with screen built-in.
+If you’re not looking to use either and want an alternative, check out the best drawing Tablet with screen built-in.
 These can often work well for designers who want a workflow with two screens.